camh-/jobber/README.md

 This repository contains my [Teleport interview challenge](doc/challenge.md).

+## Continuous integration

+This repository uses Github actions for continuous integration on pull requests and merges to master.
+Actions taken by CI are defined in the `Makefile` and can be run locally by running `make ci`.
+You will need to ensure you have a clean working directory as a dirty working directory can interfere with the up-to-date checks for generated files that get committed to the repository.
+This is most easily done with `git stash push -u`.

+## Requirements

 [Hermit] is used to manage any build tools required to use this repository.
 Hermit self-installs and it installs any tools when they are first used or when they are upgraded.